diegomtzm/SoccerBounceGame/README.md

 # SoccerBounceGame
-Game developed used Monogame and Microsoft.XNA
+Game developed using Monogame and Microsoft.XNA